Support and advice for students studying more than one subject

 - Adjusting your Minor subject to a Single Honours degree

 Other changes may be considered.
-You can discuss your individual circumstances with your department(s).
+You should discuss your individual circumstances with your department(s).